andrey-yantsen/yandex-cloud-vpn/README.md

 By default the command will generate a wireguard config for 1 client, using the subnet `192.168.55.0/24`.
-You can override the defaults by calling the script with the arguments: `./do.sh 10 10.0.0` — this will generate config for 10 clients with subnet `10.0.0.0/24`.
+You can override the defaults by calling the script with the arguments: `./do.sh -c 10 -a 10.0.0` — this will generate config for 10 clients with subnet `10.0.0.0/24`.

+It is also possible to request displaying the config as a QR-code, which can be useful when you need to configure VPN on mobile clients.
+Pass argument `-q 1` to generate one client config with the QR code, `-q 2` to generate two codes and so on.
+The value passed to `-q` argument must be greater than or equal to the value passed to `-c`.

 Below is the example produced by this script (so you'll know what to look for in the output):